 2016 - 2019

-Artwork held in private collections around the world.
+Artwork held in private collections worldwide.